-- Jeff Lynne's first solo outing: "Armchair Theatre" peaked at #24 in the UK album chart in 1990 with a four week chart run
+- Jeff Lynne's first solo outing "Armchair Theatre" peaked at #24 in the UK during 1990 with a 4 week chart run

-- ELO Part II's eponymous album "Electric Light Orchestra Part Two" peaked at #34 in the UK album chart in 1991 with a four week chart run
+- ELO Part II's eponymous album "Electric Light Orchestra Part Two" peaked at #34 in the UK in 1991 with a 4 week chart run

-- ELO's "Zoom" also peaked at #34 in the UK album chart in 2001 with a three week chart run
+- ELO's "Zoom" also stalled at #34 in the UK album chart during 2001 with a 3 week chart run

-- Regina Spektor's "Far" [part produced by Jeff] attained #30 in the UK album chart in 2009 with a five week chart run
+- Regina Spektor's "Far" [part produced by Jeff] attained #30 in the UK album chart during 2009 with a 5 week chart run

-- Joe Walsh's "Analog Man" [co-produced by Jeff] has managed #53 in the UK album chart so far after a two week chart run
+- Joe Walsh's "Analog Man" [co-produced by Jeff] has managed #53 in the UK album chart in 2012 after a 2 week chart run

-Again, one has to wonder where a second Jeff Lynne truly 'solo' album would chart.
-And where would an ELO album with the involvement of at least a few more of that ‘classic’ ELO line-up in Bev Bevan, Richard Tandy, Mik Kaminski [but sadly not Kelly Groucutt] chart too?
+Again, one has to wonder where a second Jeff Lynne truly solo album would chart.
+And where would an ELO album with the involvement of at least a few more of the classic ELO line-up in Bev Bevan, Richard Tandy, Mik Kaminski [but sadly not Kelly Groucutt] chart too?
 Perhaps a little better.
-For that reason could it be that trademark ELO/Jeff Lynne without each other are rather like [in charting terms] ‘Rolling over without Beethoven’ yet never quite "Getting To The Point"?
-I honestly hope that Yours Truly KJS is proven wrong ...
+For that reason could it be that trademark ELO/Jeff Lynne without each other are rather like [in charting terms] "Rolling over without Beethoven" yet never quite "Getting To The Point"?
+Yours Truly KJS truly hopes that this is proven wrong ...

 Until next "Time" in the ELO [and related] Universe ...
 KJS ...
 26-June-2012